 1921: Mattie Stout (Along with John D. Stout and his wife Sadie, whose relationship I have not yet tracked down) live at 515 West Works in Sheridan.

 [added information, 4/11/2014] The other possibility is a mental breakdown brought on by the tragic death of her son, Clarence.
 William Clarence Stout was killed in an automobile accident on a country road in 1919 at the age of 27.
 (It is interesting that one of the commenters below says that the story was that Mattie was very ill and traveled a lot.)

-Sometime between 1912, when she is listed in the city director and 1919, Mattie apparently stopped living with Tom.
+Sometime between 1912, when she is listed in the city directory and 1919, Mattie apparently stopped living with Tom.
 And it looks like Tom married again–for the third time– when he was about 60.
 Although Mattie must have moved away from Sheridan, she is still listed as a property owner in Sheridan County as late as 1933.